SciTools/iris/docs/iris/src/developers_guide/contributing_ci_tests.rst

 GitHub Checklist
 ****************

-An example snapshot from a successful GitHub pull request shows all test passing.
+An example snapshot from a successful GitHub pull request shows all tests
+passing:

 .. image:: ci_checks.png

 If any CI checks fail, then the pull request is unlikely to be merged to the Iris target branch by a core developer.